Strait of Magellan: Features

 Map showing the extent of the Patagonian Ice Sheet in the Strait of Magellan area during the Last Glacial Period.
 Selected modern settlements are shown with yellow dots.

 East mouth of the strait, Punta Dungenes on the north and Cabo del Espíritu Santo in the south mark the strait border.

 The strait is approximately 570 km long and 2 km wide at its narrowest point (Carlos III Island, west of Cape Froward).
 The northwestern portion of the strait is connected with other sheltered waterways via the Smyth Channel.
 This area is similar to the Inside Passage of Alaska.
 South of Cape Froward, the principal shipping route follows the Magdalena Channel.
 The climate is generally foggy and cold, and the course is convoluted with several narrow passages.
 It is several hundred miles shorter than the Drake Passage, but sailing ships, particularly clipper ships, prefer the latter.
 Its major port is Punta Arenas, a transshipment point for Chilean mutton situated on the Brunswick Peninsula.
 Exemplifying the difficulty of the passage, it took Magellan 38 days to complete the crossing.

-The eastern opening is a wide bay on the border of Chile and Argentina between Punta Dúngeness on the mainland and Cabo del Espíritu Santo ("Cape of the Holy Spirit") on Tierra del Fuego, the border as defined in the Treaty of Peace and Friendship of 1984 between Chile and Argentina.
+The eastern opening is a wide bay on Punta Dúngeness on the mainland and Cabo del Espíritu Santo ("Cape of the Holy Spirit") on Tierra del Fuego, the border as defined in the Treaty of Peace and Friendship of 1984 between Chile and Argentina.
 Immediately west are Primera Angostura and Segunda Angostura, narrows formed by two terminal moraines of different ages.
 The Primera Angostura is the closest approach of Isla Grande de Tierra del Fuego to mainland South America.
 Farther west lies Magdalena Island, part of Los Pingüinos Natural Monument.
 The strait's southern boundary in the east follows first the shoreline of the Isla Grande de Tierra del Fuego, then the northern end of the Canal Whiteside and the shoreline of Dawson Island.